tomka700/Minimal-path/README.md

 - explain obvious moves in `force_obvious_moves`
 - savestate and continue?
 - early exit in case of too large `n`
+- think about how the problem could be converted into a single graph problem

 ---